PDrifting/CBookDraft/book.markdown

 }
 ```

 Windows on the other hand has a very complex error numbering system.
 You can read up more on it [here](https://learn.microsoft.com/en-us/windows/win32/debug/system-error-codes?redirectedfrom=MSDN#system-error-codes).
 Neither of these operating systems share overlapping error numbers, except for 0, which is STATUS_OK or even ERROR_SUCCESS.
-C functions in the standard library, or otherwise generally use 0 to specify a lack of error.
+C functions in the standard library generally use 0 to specify success.
 There are always exceptions to this.
 The functions based on alloc(), such as malloc(), calloc(), etc., return NULL (0) on a failure to allocate, and any other number to specify a pointer to the address of the allocated memory.
 You are strongly advised to look up functions for your given standard library or referenced header modules of code you are using in your program.

 On Linux/UNIX/FreeBSD you always have the good old MAN Pages.
 For example [malloc()](https://man7.org/linux/man-pages/man3/malloc.3.html).
 GCC pretty much follows the general POSIX compliance, so any MAN Page that references the POSIX standard should be valid.
-Mingw does not attempt to maintain POSIX compliance on Windows, as this is not always possible.
+MinGW does not attempt to maintain POSIX compliance on Windows, as this is not always possible.
 Microsoft is not a POSIX-compliant operating system, and anyone who has coded with WinSocks over POSIX Sockets is well aware of the nightmare created by custom solutions provided inside Windows.
 As mentioned, trust the manual for the best advice on how to use and what to expect when you use anything from a standard library, or any 3rd party library for that matter.

 There is also the matter of how errors are returned, the janky nature of system vs. non-system error handling, and the various methods of returning errors and where to find them.
 Examples in this book follow system style code using the return for status and function arguments for returning or updating values.